cansolombaz/OR/README.md

 # OR
 OR Algortihms

-Algorithms which I create using pseudo-codes during the classes at Ozyegin University
+Algorithms which I create using pseudo-codes or by myself during the classes at Ozyegin University